-One of the most common questions asked by new Amazon sellers is, “Where can I buy products to sell on Amazon?”
-While there are a few different answers to this question, an experienced seller’s answer will most likely be, “On Alibaba.”
+One of the most common questions asked by new Amazon sellers is “where can I buy products to sell on Amazon?”
+While there are a few different answers to this question, an experienced seller’s answer will most likely be “on Alibaba.”

-If you are unfamiliar with Alibaba and how it works, it can be overwhelming.
 In this guide, we’re going to go over everything you need to know about Alibaba, so you can successfully source quality products for your private label Amazon FBA business.

 Here’s what you will learn:

 Want to learn more about selling on Amazon?
 Check out our complete guide.

 What is Alibaba?

 Alibaba is a global business-to-business ecommerce platform that connects sellers and brands with manufacturers and suppliers for millions of products.
 If you want to create custom products for your brand, this is where you go.

 Unlike traditional ecommerce websites like Amazon, where consumers make one-off purchases, Alibaba is a platform where businesses purchase products in bulk to resell online or in a brick-and-mortar store.